Skip to content

 pipeline example {

-val column = Column("example", [2, 3]);
+val column = Column("a", [2, 3, null]);

 }